nuclio/nuclio/docs/reference/api-gateway/http.md

 Authorization: Basic c29tZS11c2VybmFtZTpzb21lLXBhc3N3b3Jk
 ```

-Invoking the function without the above header will respond with `401 Authorization Required`
+Invoking the function without the above header results in `401 Authorization Required`

 <a id="canary-function"></a>
-## Canary Function
+## Canary function

 You can control the percentage of traffic that goes to a canary function by changing the percentage of the upstream.

-Add a canary function to an api gateway by adding another upstream to the api gateway, and set its `"percentage"` to a value between 0 and 100.
+Add a canary function to an API gateway by adding another upstream to the API gateway, and set its `"percentage"` to a value between 0 and 100.
 Make sure to set the percentage of the first function accordingly.

-For instance, if you have two functions, `function-1` and `function-2`, and you want to have 80% of the traffic go to `function-1` and 20% of the traffic go to `function-2`, you can do the following:
+For instance, if you have two functions, `function-1` and `function-2`, and you want to have 80% of the traffic go to `function-1` and 20% of the traffic go to `function-2`, specify the following:

 ```json
 {